 Child poverty in Scotland: The facts

-Child poverty in Scotland is rising, with almost one in four (240,000) of Scotland’s children officially recognised as living in poverty.
+Almost one in four (250,000) of Scotland’s children are officially recognised as living in poverty.
+(Source: Scottish Government)

 What is child poverty?